QubesOS/qubes-doc/configuration/resize-root-disk-image.md

 Resize Root Disk Image
 ----------------------

+See additional information and caveats about [resizing private disk images](/doc/resize-disk-image/), paying particular attention to "OS Specific Follow-up Instructions" at the end.

 ### Template disk image

 If you want install a lot of software in your TemplateVM, you may need to increase the amount of disk space your TemplateVM can use.
-See also additional information and caveats about [resizing private disk images](/doc/resize-disk-image/).
 *Make sure changes in the TemplateVM between reboots don't exceed 10G.*

 1. Make sure that all the VMs based on this template are shut off (including netvms etc).